By Fran Siracusa

 After spending a couple days at a homestay in Batey Libertad, I witnessed the overwhelming poverty of the batey’s people.
 Whether it was the simple wooden and tin structures that existed as homes, the dry clay or the wet mud of the streets all over my sneakers, the thick charcoal-smoke-filled air that made my lungs tighten, the dark and small community-shared latrines, the police raid for illegal charcoal, or the frustrating and constant shutting-off of electricity and water supplies, I thought about what fate had placed me in my homeland of America, and not here in a rural settlement of a Caribbean island.
 I pondered the way life seemed to pass more slowly in this community, maybe due to the incredibly warm temperatures and Spanish-sense of time and clocks.
 I reflected upon the happy spirit of the batey people, constantly listening to upbeat bachatas and merengue music coming from boomboxes.
 I watched as little ones walked around the streets, seemingly unsupervised, sometimes not fully clothed.
 I puzzled over if this was because of the hot temperatures or because of poverty.
 And, what really stood out to our group was how everyone was always “out and about.”
 Women sat outside their homes, enjoying each others’ company and the breeze, while they peeled the pigeon peas over large steel bowls.
 One could see women carrying water jugs on their heads as they probably headed back to their homes to provide hydration relief to thirsty family members.
 As evening rolled around, the batey was alive with even more activity, whereas people strolled, chatted, attended religious services, or cooked dinner on outdoor charcoal stoves.

-In Shamanic Native American traditions, the rat is a symbol of security and survival.
-The rat can get by on scraps, live on wit, and is immune to the toxins of its environment and food.
-I think about the symbolism of this animal, and especially in descriptor words such as adaptability, resourcefulness, survival, intelligence, and withstanding negative public opinion.
+I think about descriptor words such as adaptability, resourcefulness, survival, intelligence, and withstanding negative public opinion.
 I cannot help but compare these positive characteristics to the people of the batey who have been denied their human rights to education, citizenship, freedom of movement and dignity.
 We learned during our service-learning program that residents of over 400 bateyes in the Dominican Republic were mostly of Haitian descent by way of grandparents and great-grandparents.
 Their relatives were recruited from Haiti many years ago by Dominican landowners, seeking cheap labor to work in the sugar cane and rice fields.
 At first, the bateyes were formed as settlements of barracks where the workers lived.
 But over time, instead of returning to their homes in Haiti, the Haitian laborers settled in the Dominican bateyes with their wives and children.
 The settlements continued to grow, but unfortunately, workers’ rights to fair pay, fair working conditions, sanitation, and city development were stifled.
 As we learned during our program and through research, the issues of inequality were not, and continue to NOT be addressed by the national government.
 With specific reference to the Universal Declaration of Human Rights, created in 1948 by the United Nations, and the Youth for Human Rights booklet, I feel compelled to advocate for our Dominican brothers and sisters whose rights are unfairly denied and that I witnessed:

 - We are all born free and equal.